MaxLFarrell/screamCircle/README.md

 It's a circle that screams.
 That's it.

-Requirements for this are pyGame and the <a href="http://mcsp.wartburg.edu/zelle/python/">Graphics module</a>
+Requirements for this are pyGame and the <a href="http://mcsp.wartburg.edu/zelle/python/">Graphics module</a> (it's included in repository for convenience).